 RELAY alarm contacts TAMPER tamper contacts power contacts -12+

-Again a different order, different descriptions, this time for a pair of terminals and not single ones, and this time two terminals (EOL), which remain outside the scope of our interests.
+Again, a different order, different descriptions, this time for a pair of terminals and not individual ones, and this time two terminals (EOL), which remain outside the scope of our interests.

 ALARM alarm contacts TAMPER tamper contacts power contacts - and +

-NC, NC alarm contacts T, T tamper contacts power- and +
+NC, NC alarm contacts T, T tamper contacts power supply - and +

 As you will notice, the instructions contain several different examples for connecting detectors.
-If your control panel supports this parameterization method (DEOL), then forget about NO, NC, EOL. (below is the diagram from the installer manual for the Satel CA 5 control panel)
+If your control panel supports this parameterization method (DEOL), then forget about NO, NC, EOL. (below is the diagram from the Satel CA 5 control panel installation manual)

 Advantages of DEOL (2EOL)